-- sharing the Anti bullying policy on the Eagle Vale High School website and monthly newsletter - School assembly presentations on both the anti-bullying policy and the recognition of positive interactions between students - Year meeting discussions and role plays on how to recognize, respond to, and report bullying as both a victim and responsible by stander - Restorative Justice Practices Policy at Eagle Vale High School Restorative justice empowers students to resolve conflicts in small groups.
+- sharing the Anti bullying policy on the Eagle Vale High School website and monthly newsletter - School assembly presentations on both the anti-bullying policy and the recognition of positive interactions between students - Year meeting discussions and role plays on how to recognize, respond to, and report bullying as both a victim and responsible by stander - Restorative Justice Practices Policy at Eagle Vale High School -Restorative justice empowers students to resolve conflicts in small groups.
 The idea is to bring the students involved in an issue together in peer-mediated small groups to talk, and with the assistance of a teacher, the students are able to ask questions, and share thoughts and feelings about the incident that has occurred.
+From this, all parties involved in the incident area able to come to a successful resolution of the issue.